wallacelw/Competitive-programming/Game-Theory/Game-Theory.md

 Let's consider a state *v* of a two-player impartial game and let *v_i* be the states reachable from it (where $i \in \{ 1, 2, \dots, k \} , k \ge 0$ ).

 To this state, we can assign a fully equivalent game of Nim with one pile of size *x*.
-The number *x* is called the Grundy value or nim-value of state *v*.
+The number *x* is called the *Grundy value or nim-value or nimber* of the state *v*.

 If *all transitions* lead to a **winning state**, the current state must be a **losing state**.